 Naturally then it is not surprising that they may want to check that they can actually bring candles on a plane, rather than get them confiscated by airport security.

-Obviously you are not allowed to actually light the candles while on board the flight though!
+Obviously, it should go without saying, you are not allowed to actually light the candles while on board the flight though!
+But the obvious is sometimes not so obvious for certain people.

 You may bring all of the following types of candles on a plane almost without restriction, provided they will all fit in your carry on bag: